Want to boost pencil grip over the summer? Fine motor letter grab is your game.

 I like to keep alphabet toys within our collection of other toys for my toddler and preschooler to understand what the different letters look like.

-Here, my four-year-old is playing with alphabet lacing letters, which are found in our alphabet toy list. (and also supplies down below)
+Here, my four-year-old is playing with alphabet lacing letters found in our alphabet toy list. (and also supplies down below)

 But like most preschool activities you see here, we can play this fine motor game in several ways: